zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

    [Get-Zone-NS-Names-and-IPs] and add any non-duplicate results to *Name Server IP* set.

-4. Create the following empty sets:
-   * IP address and PTR ("PTR Records")
+4. Create the following empty set: IP address ("PTR Missing")
-   * IP address ("PTR Missing")

 5. For each name server in *Name Server IP* do:
    1. Make a recursive PTR query.
-   2. If the response RCODE is NOERROR, add the IP address and RDATA to the *PTR Records* set.
+   2. If the response fails to match the following criteria, add the IP address to the *PTR Missing* set.
-   3. Else, add the IP address to the *PTR Missing* set.
+        - RCODE must be NOERROR
+        - answer section must contain at least one PTR record

-6. If the set *PTR Missing* is empty, then putput *[A02_PTR_RECORDS_PRESENT]*
+6. If the set *PTR Missing* is empty, then putput *[A02_PTR_PRESENT]*

-7. Else, output *[A02_PTR_RECORD_MISSING]*
+7. Else, output *[A02_PTR_MISSING]*

 ### Outcome(s)

-If the test case succeeds, its result is a list of addresses with corresponding hostnames which are the result of the PTR queries performed.
-The result could be represented as a hash table where the keys are the IP addresses and the values their corresponding hostnames.
+The outcome of the test is "pass" if the set *PTR missing* is empty.
+If not, the outcome is "notice"

 ### Special procedural requirements